bryangreener/Denso/Compare_GPOs/README.md

 # GPO Reduction Tool

-This tool compares two GPO html reports (generated using Get-GPOReport) and shows which GPO settings are duplicates and which are different.
-This tool is used to reduce the overhead of GPOs by removing any unnecessary settings that would cause replication times between ADs to increase.
+This tool compares two GPO html reports (generated using Get-GPOReport or from within GPMC) and shows which GPO settings are duplicates and which are different.
+This tool is used to reduce the overhead of GPOs by showing any unnecessary settings that would cause replication times between ADs to increase.
+These settings can then be removed manually.

 ## Built With